Spoorthyr13/Stock-Market-Prediction-Using-Twitter-Sentiment-Analysis/README.md

 4)Chethan N V   1JB19CS189

-This repository consists of the code , report about the project.
+This repository consists of the code and report about the project.
+Using thhe Random Forest Regressor Model we have obtained 92.6% accuracy.